KWangMark/META-DATA/README.md

 	<br />
 6. Recommended citation for this dataset:
 	<br />
-	The research is undergoing, the citation will be publichsde once the study is finished
+	The research is undergoing, the citation or related information will be posted once the study is finished
 	<br />

 DATA & FILE OVERVIEW